SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 Corticosteroids (systemic):

-↑ corticosteroids (systemic)Concomitant administration with corticosteroids whose exposures are significantly increased by CYP3A inhibitors can increase the risk for Cushing's syndrome and adrenal suppression.
+↑ corticosteroids (systemic)Concomitant administration with systemic corticosteroids whose exposures are significantly increased by CYP3A inhibitors can increase the risk for Cushing's syndrome and adrenal suppression.
 Initiate with the lowest starting dose and titrate carefully while monitoring for safety.

 Ergot derivatives: